Skip to main content

 • Must commence the course in the upcoming academic year (applicants for deferred entry will be considered for a bursary in the year they start their course and not in the year of their course application).

-• Must be classed as Home for fees purposes based on the UK government regulations.
+• Must be classed as Home for fees purposes based on the UK government regulations, this includes those applicants that have EU settled status and are classed as Home fee payers.
 Applicants who are unsure of their fee status should note Brunel uses the information they have provided in their application form to assess fee status against regulations set by the UK government.
 For information on these regulations please visit the independent organisation UKCISA’s website.

 Bursaries will be awarded to those who meet the eligibility criteria at the time of allocation.